Vandanasharma-1/Practice-LSTM-projects/README.md

 Feel free to connect with me on LinkedIn if you have any questions or would like to discuss this project further!

-[LinkedIn Profile Link Here - e.g., `https://www.linkedin.com/in/vandana-sharma-20a5ab24a/`]
+[LinkedIn Profile Link Here - `https://www.linkedin.com/in/vandana-sharma-20a5ab24a/`]

 ---